mutkuensert/ViperExample/README.md

     View <|-- Fragment
 ```

 VIPER stands for View, Interactor, Presenter, Entity, and Router.
-It primarily used in IOS development but it can be applied to other platforms as I did in the project.
+It is primarily used in IOS development but it can be applied to other platforms as I did in the project.
 The main idea of this architecture is seperation of concerns as it divides responsibilities into different componens.
 #### View
 This component configures ui logic and handled by presenter.
 #### Interactor